Yuan134/Yuan-Chan/README.md

 Project on prediction of Australian Rainfall using a Kaggle Dataset.

-This project examines the importance of various features in predicting rainfall as wellas approaches for statistical imputation of missing values and under / over-sampling (including SMOTE) to handle dataset imbalance.
+This project examines the importance of various features in predicting rainfall as well as approaches for statistical imputation of missing values and under / over-sampling (including SMOTE) to handle dataset imbalance.